Novelist James Baldwin’s 1963 Documentary touring Hunters Point

 Scholarships, internships, grants, and more!!!

-In addition, please visit http://www.scholarships.com/financial-aid/college-scholarships/scholarships-by-type/minority-scholarships/african-american-scholarships/ to find a comprehensive list of over 200 African-American scholarships, with search options pertaining to specific programs, major, and other qualifications.
+Please visit http://www.scholarships.com/financial-aid/college-scholarships/scholarships-by-type/minority-scholarships/african-american-scholarships/ to find a comprehensive list of over 200 African-American scholarships, with search options pertaining to specific programs, major, and other qualifications.

 ……………………………………………………………………………………………………